NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 Coding in Python, building games and websites.

 ### 28. What is conscious listening?
+Conscious listening is the act of being intentionally present during communication between yourself and another while being aware of your own and the other's feelings and needs (Google).

 ### 29. What is a variable?
+A variable is any characteristics, number, or quantity that can be measured or counted.
+A variable may also be called a data item.
+Age, sex, business income and expenses, country of birth, capital expenditure, class grades, eye colour and vehicle type are examples of variables.
+It is called a variable because the value may vary between data units in a population, and may change in value over time.

 ### 30. What programming languages are you interested in learning?
 Why?
+Python.
+It is very widely used, and according to my reading so far, it seems to be the best option for those without any coding or programming background.

 ### 31. What is something kind that someone has done for you?
+My classmates taking the time out to help me when I am struggling with course content.

 ### 32. If you were describing programming to someone who knows nothing about it, what would you say?
+Coding is a process of creating instructions for a computer to follow.
+These instructions are a type of language that humans use to communicate with machines (https://teachyourkidscode.com/how-to-explain-coding-to-a-child/).

 ### 33. Which parts of this course made you feel doubtful of your own innate ability?
+They all seems difficult and hard to overcome at the beginning.
+It has been a steep learing curve.
+But a lot of it has been very rewarding especially when I am able to troubleshoot problems.

 ### 34. What is a fixed mindset?

-### What is something kind you have done for someone else?
+### 35. What is something kind you have done for someone else?

-### Have you done mindfulness or attention training before?
+### 36. Have you done mindfulness or attention training before?

-### Have you developed a habit of persevering?
+### 37. Have you developed a habit of persevering?